DOKKA/mobile-game-01/README.md

 * **Mouse**: click-drag in the direction you want to swap
 * **Keyboard**: use **← ↑ ↓ →** to move a cursor, **Space** swaps with the next key-press direction

 Play it here once GitHub Pages finishes building:
 `https://<your-username>.github.io/sweet-swipe`

+The game keeps track of your best score in local storage so you can try to beat your previous high any time you open it.

 ---